 Once immersed in the class, Maisha quickly began to share her story and a peer consulting group began to form around her.
 A group of 15-20 people came together, listening to her challenges and goals, and sharing ideas that evolved into an action plan.
-Jay Nwachu wanted to help classmates from diverse types of organizations “show up” to effect change and helped lead these group discussions.
+Innovation Works President and CEO, Jay Nwachu, wanted to help classmates from diverse types of organizations “show up” to effect change and helped lead these group discussions.

 Jay assisted Maisha in drafting a “problem statement” so that classmates could choose where they thought their input could be best used.
 They weren’t being asked to solve a problem, but to lend their voices and perspectives.

 The experience with Maisha left Jay wanting to do more than pass off good ideas.
 He was used to programs oriented toward people with new ideas, but recognized that if programmatic systems could also be addressed with those closest to the problems, a longer-term solution might be identified, and we might be better off as a city.

 As progress continued for Breathe4Sure Pharmacy Solutions, Maisha was having a challenge getting the construction work associated with a recovery grant started.
 Having led a construction company for many years, classmate Dave Slaughter understood her frustrations with the capital improvement grant process and knew what she was up against.

 By showing up at her job site, Dave created a sense of urgency with her construction team.
 With an M Luis Construction crew working nearby on another job, he offered to secure permitting of the wheelchair ramp on her building and construct it, making it ADA compliant.